BASIC THINGS NEEDED FOR SERIOUS STUDY

 I like using multiple study Bibles but recommend that one be your primary.
 I recommend the MacArthur Study Bible for a deeper understanding of the text and the Life Application Study Bible, for, you guessed it, practical application.
 It’s important to note that doctrinal understanding must come before personal application.

-I started this process with the CSB He Reads Truth Bible.
-While I think this would be perfect for devotional use, in studying two books it has proven unhelpful for deeper study.
-I’m still using it but I’m looking at different study Bibles now.
 You’ll know if you like a study Bible after studying one or two books.
 Don’t be afraid to change it early on in your study, it’s important to have one you really enjoy using.
-I’ve also been going back and forth between CSB, ESV and NKJV.
-My advice is settle on your primary translation before you start studying and use one other for comparative purposes, while consulting other translations infrequently.
-During your three year study stay focused with minimal distraction.
-Consulting more than two English translations will not be as beneficial as looking up terms in the Greek.
+My advice is to settle on your primary translation before you start studying and use one other for comparative purposes while consulting other translations infrequently.
+During your three-year study stay focused with minimal distraction.
+Consulting more than two English translations will not be as beneficial as looking up terms in Greek.

-As I just mentioned, have a physical journal that you can write down questions, thoughts and observations as you study.
+As I just mentioned, have a physical journal where you can write down questions, thoughts, and observations as you study.
 Don’t fall into the I’ll remember it trap, write it down.
-At the end of three years you will be glad you have a record of your thoughts, questions and what you learned to look back on a decade from now.
+At the end of three years, you will be glad you have a record of your thoughts, questions, and what you learned to look back on a decade from now.

 BE FLEXIBLE WITH YOUR BOOK ORDER

 It’s important to set up a book order so you know where you are going next.
 This is important so you can buy resources ahead of time so they are waiting for you when you get to that book.
 I made the mistake of waiting to get resources for my James study and they showed up halfway through.
 That being said, be willing to change your order if the study of one book causes you to want to dive into another book.
 I also recommend staggering the Gospels throughout the plan.